Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Related Work

 \section{Related Work}

 Numerous approaches documented in the literature address the challenge of de novo drug design, given its significant potential impact when addressed effectively.

-\cite{popova2018deep} introduced ReLeaSE, a technique for producing novel targeted chemical compounds.
-This method integrates generative and predictive deep neural networks: the generative model is trained to generate new chemical compounds, while the predictive model forecasts desired properties.
+In \cite{popova2018deep}, the authors introduced ReLeaSE, a technique for producing novel targeted chemical compounds.
+This method integrated generative and predictive deep neural networks, where the generative model was trained to generate new chemical compounds while the predictive model forecasts desired properties.
 These models are trained independently and combined using a reinforcement learning approach to guide the generation process.
-Reinvent a Reinforcement Learning (RL) methodology proposed by \cite{blaschke2020reinvent} for generating novel molecules with specific target interactions by employing RL to guide the generative model.
-This involves utilizing two Recurrent Neural Networks (RNNs) in an actor-critic setup.
-The critic, functioning as a prior RNN, preserves previous knowledge of the SMILES.
-Meanwhile, the actor (Agent) is an identical replica of the Prior or a specialized version that has undergone some preliminary training.
-The Agent selects actions by sampling a batch of SMILES (S), which are then assessed by the Prior and scored through the scoring function. \cite{gupta2018generative} introduced a generative RNN-LSTM model for drug synthesis.
+Reinvent the Reinforcement Learning (RL) approach described by \cite{blaschke2020reinvent} for generating novel molecules that interact with specific targets by using RL to steer the generative model.
+This approach employs two Recurrent Neural Networks (RNNs) in an actor-critic setup.
+The critic, acting as the prior RNN, retains previous knowledge of the SMILES representation.
+The actor, or agent, is either an identical copy of the prior or a modified version that has undergone some initial training.
+The agent selects actions by sampling a batch of SMILES (S), which are then evaluated by the prior RNN and scored using a predefined scoring function.
+The method in \cite{gupta2018generative} introduced a generative RNN-LSTM model for drug synthesis.
 Initially, the model undergoes training on a dataset of molecular structures to grasp the syntax and patterns inherent in these representations.
 Subsequently, the RNN-LSTM model undergoes fine-tuning to skew predictions towards specific molecular targets.
-This adjustment is achieved by leveraging insights gained from the initial training to tailor the model to particular target molecules. \cite{zhang2023universal} conducted training on a generator RNN model using molecular data to familiarize it with the syntax of SMILES for molecular representation, enabling the design of novel and effective small molecules.
+This adjustment is achieved by leveraging insights gained from the initial training to tailor the model to particular target molecules.
+Training on a generator RNN model conducted by \cite{zhang2023universal} using molecular data to familiarize it with the syntax of SMILES for molecular representation, enabling the design of novel and effective small molecules.
 Subsequently, they developed a drug-target interaction model to serve as a reward in a reinforcement learning framework.
-This model was employed to steer the generation of the RNN model towards specific properties or targeted molecules. \cite{monteiro2023fsm} introduced a multi-objective approach for drug synthesis, emphasizing properties and selectivity tailored to biological targets.
-Their method employs a transformer decoder to create drugs and a transformer encoder to forecast desired properties and refine learning through a feedback loop.
+This model was employed to steer the generation of the RNN model towards specific properties or targeted molecules.
+A multi-objective approach was introduced by \cite{monteiro2023fsm} for drug synthesis, emphasizing properties and selectivity tailored to biological targets.
+Their method employed a transformer decoder to create drugs and a transformer encoder to forecast desired properties and refine learning through a feedback loop.